wesleybits/musubi/README.md

 To get Processing to use the it, in Processing do _File_ > _Preferences_ and look at the location of your Sketchbook.
 In that directory there should be a folder named `libraries`.
 If there isn't, make it and copy `ketai/downloads/Ketai_v9` there.
 Now completely quit Processing and fire it back up again.

-Now all the hard parts are done.
-Now just clone this stuff into your sketchbook and Processing will find it automatically.
+At this point, all the hard parts are done.
+Just clone this stuff into your sketchbook and Processing will find it automatically.
 Read up on Processing's Android Mode [here](https://github.com/processing/processing-android/wiki) and be sure to look at the Ketai stuff [here](http://ketai.org/get-started/).